 7. Mobile Payment

 Do you offer delivery, or dine-in?
 In both cases, offering customers the ability to pay at the table, or upon delivery by EMV credit card, greatly improves payment security.
-Pay@ the Door, and mobile EMV PIN pads ensure all payments are card-present.
-In this post, we went over the advantages of card-present EMV transactions for Pay@ the Door, but the same points are also true for tableside payments.
+SpeedLine Pay, and mobile EMV PIN pads ensure all payments are card-present.

 The features above are key, but there are more pizza-specific point of sale features shoppers should be aware of.